Axiomata

 Music lives one breath before the snap

-Hand on the peg.
-The string's resistance travels through wood, through wrist, into bone.
-The peg scores your thumb.
-You turn it and hear the pitch climb before you feel it.
-A quarter-turn more and the note arrives: warm, full, ringing with a sweetness you recognise before you name it.
-You have found it – the narrow band where the string sings instead of fading.
-Where the wire gives everything without giving way.
-One thread slack, the note blurs.
-One breath tighter, and the wire screams and snaps.
-Music lives only here: where the wire wants to break and has not.
+Fingers on the peg.
+The string's defiance travels through the grain of the wood, up the wrist, settling deep into the bone.
+The peg scores your thumb; you turn it and hear the pitch climb.
+A quarter-turn more and the note blooms – warm, full, ringing with a sweetness you know before you can name it.
+You find it – the narrow band where the string sings, where the wire gives everything and gives up nothing.
+One shade slack, the note blurs; one breath tighter and the wire screams.
+Music lives only here: where the wire wants to break, and has not.

-Your hand has found the place.
+Your hand found the place.
 But finding is not holding.
 Two temptations war in your wrist.
 The first: slacken.
 Let the wire sag until it asks nothing of you.
 Your arm relaxes.
 The note dies.
-You feel the relief, and the silence of a string that forgot what it was made for.
-Or tighten past the singing.
-Your wrist craves the clean violence of the snap.
+Relief, and silence.
+The second: tighten past singing.
 You turn and turn, and when the wire parts, the snap tastes like joy.
-Then quiet.
-Then you reach for the next string.
-But your hand stops – precisely where the singing lives – while every muscle aches towards release.
-Neither string nor hand rests.
-The peg will groove your skin.
-You will dream of slackening and dream of the snap.
-But you will wake and find the peg, making the small adjustments that keep you in the narrow band where sound becomes music.
+Then, silence.
+Then, the next string.
+Your hand holds where the singing lives.
+Every muscle aches towards release.
+Neither string nor hand rests as the peg scores your thumb raw.
+Yet the note you won at dawn has slipped by noon.
+Wood swells and wire stretches beneath the singing.
+The band has moved while you slept.
+You wake, and find the peg again.
+The small adjustments.
+The narrow band where sound becomes music.

 The Shadow